cmillani/cmillani.github.io/_posts/2022-10-23-no-code-no-host.markdown

 I've recently started studying OS optimizations such as Unikernels and Lightweight kernels for my master's degree and it changed a little bit the way I see the benefits of PaaS/SaaS/*aaS products.

 In this text I'll briefly talk about the most common benefits of using someone else's code and infra, and then I'll dive into what I've learned during my research.
-If you are interested in the Kernel and OS side only, jump to [this section](#the-next-step-in-performance).

 # Easiness and maintenance

-Products offered as a service come with easiness of setup and maintenance: I usually don't need to care much about OS updates, software updates and, tuning.
+Products offered as a service come with easiness of setup and maintenance: I usually don't need to care much about OS updates, software updates and tuning.
 Besides that, (I hope that) specialists are present to help troubleshoot and configure the systems.

 Those are the selling points I used to hear, and they alone already sold the services to me.
 There is so much work and knowledge in keeping everything updated (and thus safer) and configuring to obtain maximum performance, that doing everything in-house would probably be more expensive and yet not achieve the same results.